How Does Submarine Get Oxygen

 The silent hunter of the deep, the submarine, is a marvel of engineering, capable of remaining submerged for extended periods.
 But unlike surface vessels that can readily access the atmosphere, submarines operate in a completely sealed environment.
 This presents a unique challenge: providing a sustainable and breathable atmosphere for the crew.
 The air we breathe is a carefully balanced mixture of gases, primarily nitrogen and oxygen, with trace amounts of others like carbon dioxide and argon.
 Maintaining this balance within a submarine is crucial for the health and well-being of the crew.

 The need for a self-contained atmosphere was recognized early in the development of submarines.
 Early submarines, with limited battery power and endurance, relied on carrying a supply of compressed air.
-However, as submarine technology advanced and missions became longer and more complex, new methods of oxygen generation and air purification became essential.
+That said, as submarine technology advanced and missions became longer and more complex, new methods of oxygen generation and air purification became essential.
 These innovations allowed submarines to stay submerged for weeks or even months, transforming them from coastal defense vessels into strategic assets capable of operating in any ocean.

 Comprehensive Overview